Sterling St. Jacques: Career

-Dancing, acting and modeling career
+Early career

-St. Jacques took an interest in joining his father in show business.
-The father and son duo were known for their fashion sense in the early 1970s.
 Before his father helped him land a role as a background dancer on the television series Laugh-In, he was a dancer at Disneyland.
-He moved to New York to study acting at the Lee Strasberg Theatre & Film Institute after leaving California, living off of part-time modeling work.
+He moved to New York to study acting at the Lee Strasberg Theatre & Film Institute after leaving California, living off part-time modeling work.

-St. Jacques appeared in the July 1970 issue of Vogue magazine modeling Japanese robes.
-In 1971, he was photographed by Horst P. Horst with Italian actress Silvana Mangano and French writer François-Marie Banier for the catalog of a New York modeling agency.
+St. Jacques appeared in the July 1970 issue of Vogue magazine, modeling Japanese robes.
+While abroad in Rome, he was photographed by Horst P. Horst in 1973.